 Ankylosing spondylitis is an inflammatory joint condition.
 It is a type of arthritis that primarily attacks the spine and causes stiffness in your back.
 It may also affect other joints.
 There is currently no cure for this joint disorder, although it is often successfully managed with medications.
 Hence, there is a need for alternative medicine.
-The management of the condition includes exercise, dietary changes, alternative therapies and often herbal supplements.
+The management of the condition includes exercise, dietary changes, alternative therapies, and often herbal supplements.

 Turmeric has been used as a spice to add color and flavor to Indian and Asian foods for centuries.
-It has also been used for its therapeutic abilities for various conditions including arthritis, the common cold and liver problems.
-There is no evidence of effectiveness of turmeric in people with ankylosing spondylitis.
+It has also been used for its therapeutic abilities for various conditions including arthritis, the common cold, and liver problems.
+There is no evidence of the effectiveness of turmeric in people with ankylosing spondylitis.
 However, it seems to work to reduce the pain and severity of signs and symptoms in people with arthritis.
 People have seen improvements in their arthritis symptoms, including ankylosing spondylitis, after including turmeric in their diet or after taking it in supplement form.
-Some of the medications given for treating ankylosing spondylitis reduce inflammation by inhibiting tumor necrosis factor alpha (TNF-α), an inflammatory mediator.
+Some of the medications given for treating ankylosing spondylitis reduce inflammation by inhibiting tumor necrosis factor-alpha (TNF-α), an inflammatory mediator.
 Turmeric has a compound called curcumin that has been shown to inhibit this inflammatory pathway.

 Turmeric exerts wide-ranging effects on several inflammatory pathways (apart from TNF-α).
-This property may be responsible for its role in other inflammatory conditions as well including diabetes, hyperlipidemia (high lipid or cholesterol levels) and cancer.
+This property may be responsible for its role in other inflammatory conditions as well including diabetes, hyperlipidemia (high lipid or cholesterol levels), and cancer.

 Multiple smaller studies have reported the effects of turmeric on arthritis.
 A study (meta-analysis) pooled the data from all these studies together to reach a particular conclusion.
 The meta-analysis was published in the Journal of Medicinal Food in 2016.
 It concluded that turmeric extract (about 1,000 mg/day of curcumin) may be effective in the treatment of arthritis.
 However, larger research studies are needed.